z-ck1/skg/README.md

 data &amp; code snippets for plots

 skg_csv.csv
-includes combined data from the SKG tracker
+includes combined data from the SKG tracker from JULY 31 2024 to JULY 3 2024 !NOTE:
-!NOTE:
   JUNE 2 - JUNE 17 IS INTERPOLATED, if you havev daily / total values please provide data&source JUNE 1 and JUNE 18 are real datapoints